captechconsulting/Go-API-Postgres-Tech-Challenge/docs/2-REST-API-Walkthrough.md

 }()

 // Start the http server
+//
+// once httpServer.Shutdown is called, it will always return a
-logger.InfoContext(ctx, "listening", slog.String("address", httpServer.Addr))
+// http.ErrServerClosed error and we don't care about that error. logger.InfoContext(ctx, "listening", slog.String("address", httpServer.Addr))
 if err = httpServer.ListenAndServe(); err != nil && !errors.Is(err, http.ErrServerClosed) {
-    switch {
-    // once httpServer.Shutdown is called, it will always return an
-    // http.ErrServerClosed error and we don't care about that error so we will
-    // break.
-    case errors.Is(err, http.ErrServerClosed):
-        break
-    default:
     return fmt.Errorf("[in main.run] failed to listen and serve: %w", err) }
-}

 // block until the server is shut down or an error occurs